department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

 template: 1-topic-landing
 showactionbar: false
 relatedlinks:
- - url: /disability-benefits/apply/
+ - url: /disability-benefits/claims-process/ratings/
-   title: Disability Benefits Application Process
+   title: How does VA assign disability ratings?
-   description: "Learn about how to apply for disability"
+   description: "Learn about severity ratings"
- - url: /disability-benefits/after-you-apply/
+ - url: /disability-benefits/claims-process/presumed-disability/
-   title: What happens after you apply
+   title: What's a presumed disability?
-   description: Learn what happens after you apply for disability""
+   description: "Learn why some chronic conditions may make you eligible for benefits"
 ---

 If you have a disability that was caused by—or got worse because of—your active military service, you may be able to get disability benefits from VA.
 Find out if you can get financial support and other benefits like health care.